Birds of a Feather (Billie Eilish song)

 "Birds of a Feather" is a song by American singer-songwriter Billie Eilish from her third studio album, Hit Me Hard and Soft (2024).
-It was released as the album's second single on July 2, 2024, through Darkroom and Interscope Records.
-Eilish wrote the song with her brother Finneas O'Connell, who recorded and produced it at his home studio in Los Angeles.
-A new wave and pop song, "Birds of a Feather" explores themes of deep love and a desire for lasting connection.
+It was released with the album on May 17, 2024, and was made the second official single on July 2, 2024, through Darkroom and Interscope Records.
+Eilish wrote the song with her brother, Finneas O'Connell, who recorded and produced it at his home studio in Los Angeles.
+A baroque pop, indie pop, new wave, and synth-pop song, "Birds of a Feather" explores themes of deep love and a desire for lasting connection.

-"Birds of a Feather" topped the Billboard Global 200 and the national charts of eight countries, including Australia, Croatia, Estonia, Iceland, Lithuania, Malaysia, New Zealand, and Singapore.
+"Birds of a Feather" topped the Billboard Global 200 and the national charts of nine countries, including Australia, Croatia, Estonia, Iceland, Latvia, Lithuania, Malaysia, New Zealand, and Singapore.
 The song additionally peaked at number two in nine other countries.
-It has been certified Diamond in France and multi-platinum in Australia, Canada, Greece, New Zealand, Poland, Portugal, the UK, and the US.
-It was the fourth-bestselling song of 2024 globally according to IFPI.
+It has been certified Diamond in France and multi-platinum in Australia, Canada, Greece, New Zealand, Poland, Portugal, the United Kingdom, and the United States.
+It was the fourth best-selling song of 2024 globally according to the IFPI.
 "Birds of a Feather" was nominated for Song of the Year, Record of the Year, and Best Pop Solo Performance at the 67th Annual Grammy Awards in 2025.

 Background and release

 Billie Eilish first previewed "Birds of a Feather" on May 13, 2024, through a teaser trailer for the third season of the Netflix series Heartstopper.
-The song was one of the three songs teased ahead of the album release.
+The song was one of three teased ahead of the album's release.
 In an interview with Apple Music, Eilish revealed that the song contains the highest belt of her career.
-It was released on July 2, 2024, as the second single from Hit Me Hard and Soft.
+It was released as a single on July 2, 2024, the second from Hit Me Hard and Soft.

 Composition

-A new wave and pop song, "Birds of a Feather" borrows its title from the English idiom "birds of a feather flock together".
+A pop, baroque pop, indie pop, new wave, and synth-pop song, "Birds of a Feather" borrows its title from the English idiom "birds of a feather flock together".
 In an "emotionally vulnerable" tone, Eilish sings about falling in love with a person that she wants to "stick together" with.
-The love for her significant other brings her to tears and she begs her lover to stay and never end their relationship.
+The love for her significant other brings her to tears, and she begs her lover to stay and never end their relationship.

-The song is composed in a key of D major in a common time, and feature a tempo of 105 beats per minute.
+The song is composed in the key of D major in a common time and features a tempo of 105 beats per minute.